 - Lost or theft of travel cash advances

-- Meal points on employee ID cards
+- Meal points on employee or student ID cards

 - Medicine and Medical expenses

 - Membership fees to warehouse club stores (Costco, Sam's Club, etc.)